leoll2/git-fat/README.md

 - local fat object stores can be shared between multiple clones, even by different users
 - can easily support fat object stores distributed across multiple hosts
 - depends only on stock Python and rsync
+- supports rsync, rclone and Amazon S3 as backends

 ## Related projects